 Designed by Pierluigi Colombo for his sister Roberta and her family, this tiny home utilizes a variety of high-end transforming furniture systems to maximize space and functionality without compromising style.
 Pier and Roberta are two of the owners of Clei, the Italian manufacturer of our multifunctional wall beds and modular storage solutions designed to maximize even the smallest spaces.
 Resource Furniture is the North American distributor for Clei.

-Using a versatile Giro, a transforming console-to-dining table with a unique rotating mechanism, the area just off the kitch easily converts into a dining room or work space when needed.
-Meanwhile, the Tango Sectional sofa with wall bed transforms the living room to a bedroom with the simple pull of a handle.
+Using a versatile Giro, a transforming console-to-dining table with a unique rotating mechanism, the area just off the kitchen easily converts into a dining room or workspace when needed.
+Meanwhile, the Tango Sectional sofa with wall bed transforms the living room into a bedroom with the simple pull of a handle.

 Click here to read the full project write-up on our blog and see more photos from this stunning installation!